 With an Abriska 27036 questionnaire, there are a number of features which enable you to conduct tailored risk assessments according to the sensitivity of information third parties have access to.

 Firstly, you can target the subject area when setting questions and ask as many questions as you feel is appropriate.
 You can also apply greater weight to certain questions and responses e.g. is your organisation certified to ISO 27001?

 Once all the questions have been completed, the individual weighted questions can be added together for an aggregate % risk score which can then be compared against your risk appetite for that category of supplier.

 How Does it Treat Risks?

-Alternatively, it could mean your organisation may need to find a new supplier if the current supplier is not viable.
-The treatment of these risks can also mean that risk assessment (completion of the questionnaire) needs to be conducted more frequently to ensure the supplier has made the required improvements.
+The treatment of these risks can also mean that a risk assessment (completion of the questionnaire) needs to be conducted more frequently to ensure the supplier has made the required improvements.